 2. In the Resources pane, for Methods, choose the HTTP method that your API uses.

 4. In the Integration Request pane, for Integration Type, choose HTTP.

-Note: Make sure that you create an HTTP listener or HTTPS listener for the Application Load Balancer using the port and listener rules of your choice.
+Important: Make sure that you create an HTTP listener or HTTPS listener for the Application Load Balancer using the port and listener rules of your choice.
 For more information, see Listeners for your Application Load Balancer.
 For an Application Load Balancer configured with an HTTPS listener, the associated certificate must be issued by an API Gateway-supported certificate authority.
 If your Application Load Balancer is required to use a certificate issued by a private certificate authority or a self-signed certificate, do the following: Set insecureSkipVerification to true in the integration's tlsConfig.

 6. Choose Save.